Sure Dividend

 Valuation & Expected Total Returns

-Chevron’s expected total returns are more difficult to assess than many other companies.
-This is primarily due to the highly volatile results of the company, which result from the dramatic swings of the prices of oil and gas.
+Chevron’s expected total returns are more difficult to assess than those of many other companies.
+This is primarily due to the company’s highly volatile results, which result from the dramatic swings in oil and gas prices.

-If the stock were to revert to our fair value estimate of 14 times earnings, this would imply a 2.1% annualized valuation boost over the next five years.
+If the stock reverted to our fair value estimate of 14 times earnings, this would imply a fractional valuation headwind over the next five years.

-Moreover, the stock is offering a 4.1% dividend yield.
-However, the valuation tailwind and the dividend are likely to be offset by the expected 8% average annual decline of earnings per share.
+Moreover, the stock offers a 4.4% dividend yield.
+However, the valuation tailwind and the dividend are likely to be offset by the expected 5% average annual decline in earnings per share.

 Final Thoughts